iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 For this section, let's assume that both the state $\States$ and action $\Actions(s)$ spaces are finite.
-I know that this is not the most general setting but it encompasses a lot of interesting problems and is a simpler place to start.
+I know that this is not the most general setting, but it encompasses a lot of interesting problems and is a simpler place to start.
 Later I will comment a bit on how one can extend the results in this section